 Used to Emphasize the Form or Space in an Artwork

-In art, texture is often used to emphasize the form or space in an artwork.
+In art, the texture is often used to emphasize the form or space in an artwork.
 The emphasis is done by contrasting the two elements, such as using a rough texture to highlight a smooth form.

 An artist may also use texture to fill in negative space, such as the space between two objects creating a sense of depth and dimension in an otherwise flat work of art.

-Texture is often about creating the illusion of three-dimensional space on a two-dimensional surface.
+The texture is often about creating the illusion of three-dimensional space on a two-dimensional surface.
 Ultimately, artists can add visual interest and depth to their work by understanding how to use texture.